 While the pasta cooks, Heat the olive oil in a large (12-inch) skillet over medium high heat and add the crushed red pepper and shallots.
 Saute for a couple of minutes until the shallots are softened and then add the minced garlic and mushrooms.
 Saute the mushrooms for about 5 minutes or until softened and cooked a bit.

-Add the sliced kale to the pan, along with the salt and pepper and continue to cook until the kale is just wilted.
+Add the sliced kale to the pan, along with salt and pepper and continue to cook until the kale is just wilted.